Gauravchandola2022/Image-to-text-OCR/README.md

 ---

 ## Installation
 The **Image to Text OCR** project is web-based and does not require any installation.
-Once deployed, it will be accessible via a live URL.
+It is accessible via this live URL: https://huggingface.co/spaces/gaurav2004/gradio-imagetotext-OCR.

 For developers interested in running it locally, you can follow these steps: